Cass County, North Dakota

 Cass County is a county in the U.S. state of North Dakota.
-As of the 2020 United States Census, the population was 184,525.
-Cass County is the most populous county in North Dakota, accounting for nearly 24% of the state's population.
+As of the 2020 census, the population was 184,525, making it the most populous county in North Dakota, and was estimated to be 200,945 in 2024, almost twice the population of Burleigh County, the second most populated county in the state.
+It contains over 25.23% of the state's population.
 The county seat is Fargo, the state's most populous city.
+The county is named for George Washington Cass, president of the Northern Pacific Railway from 1872 to 1875.
+It is the only Cass County in the United States that is not named after Lewis Cass.

 Cass County is part of the Fargo, ND-Moorhead, MN Metropolitan Statistical Area.

 History

-Cass County was defined by action of the Dakota Territory legislature on January 4, 1873, and its organization was effected on October 27 of that year.
-It was named for railroad executive George Washington Cass (1810 - 1888).
+Cass County was defined by action of the Dakota Territory legislature on January 4, 1873, and its organization was affected on October 27 of that year.
+It was named for railroad executive George Washington Cass (1810–1888).
 Its boundaries were altered in 1875, and in 1961.

 Geography

 Cass County lies on the east side of North Dakota.
 Its east boundary line abuts the west boundary line of the state of Minnesota across the river.
 The Red River flows northward along the county's east boundary, on its way to Lake Winnipeg and Hudson Bay.
 The county's terrain consists of low rolling hills, devoted to agriculture except around developed areas.
-Its terrain slopes to the north and east, with its highest point on the southwestern corner at 1,194' (364m) ASL.
-The county has a total area of 1767.811 sqmi, of which 1764.935 sqmi is land and 2.876 sqmi (0.2%) is water.
+Its terrain slopes to the north and east, with its highest point on the southwestern corner at 1194 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1767.811 sqmi, of which 1764.935 sqmi is land and 2.876 sqmi (0.16%) is water.
+It is the 10th largest county in North Dakota by total area.